shanepeckham/CADScenario_Recommendations/README.md

 # What does it showcase?

 This solution brings together Infrastructure as a Service (IaaS), Platform as a Service (PaaS), Software as a Service (SaaS), Container as a Service (CaaS) and Serverless and Cognitive Services components on Microsoft Azure to build a realistic end to end scenario to generate recommendations for a customer based on other product purchase patterns using the Recommendations API.
-This solution will show how an on-Premise XML File based legacy application can be quickly modernised to provide a microservice container based API for a front end such as a mobile application.
-Without needing to change any of the backend code, we will provide a modern microservice REST and JSON based API to front the legacy app.
+This solution will show how an on-Premise XML File based legacy application can be quickly modernised using a microservice container based API for a front end.
+Without needing to change any of the backend code, we will provide a modern microservice REST and JSON based API to front the legacy app that can serve a mobile app.

 # The end to end scenario

 This solution will determine the list of recommended products for a particular customer and return the response in JSON.
-An asynchronous process will convert the message to XML and write it back to an On-Premise legacy XML File system.
+A synchronous process will convert the message to XML and write it back to an On-Premise legacy XML File system.

 # The solution aims to show the following: